The Church of England Birmingham’s resource for growing confident discipleship is called ‘Way of Discipleship’.

 It’s about being transformed – and so may be helpful for lots of people at different stages of their Christian journey.

 You don’t need lots of knowledge, or to be a “confident Christian”.
 You just need a desire to grow.

 It’s about developing a confident understanding of discipleship, but more importantly shaping our lives around the habits and practices which help us grow.

 In each session, there is worship, some core content, modelling by other local, ordinary Christians of discipleship in their everyday experience, and a chance to reflect on, “What is God saying to me?” and, “How may I respond?”

 Further material at various levels is offered for those who want more to explore between sessions.

 Each session is about two hours.
 You can do all the modules, one after another or split up over a longer period.

 Can I join a course?

-As well as being a resource for you to draw from wherever you are, the four courses are run regularly throughout the year on Zoom on a Monday or Thursday evening.
+As well as being a resource for you to draw from wherever you are, the four courses are run regularly throughout the year on Zoom on a Monday evening.
 Before using the resource, it is a good idea to experience it.
 You can do as many of them as you like.